justinxie712/melodex-main/README.md

 - Integration with Spotify's API
 - Audio feature analysis and visualization
+- Interactive search functionality with real-time results
 - Responsive design for desktop and mobile
 - Mock data implementation with singleton cache for development
+- Smooth animations and transitions

 ## Tech Stack